eclipse-zenoh/zenoh-plugin-ros2dds/README.md

 The `"ros2dds"` part of this same configuration file can also be used in the configuration file for the zenoh router (within its `"plugins"` part).
 The router will automatically try to load the plugin library (`zenoh-plugin_dds`) at startup and apply its configuration.

-`zenoh-bridge-dds` also allows some of those configuration values to be configured via command line arguments.
+`zenoh-bridge-ros2dds` also allows some of those configuration values to be configured via command line arguments.
 Run this command to see which ones:
-- `zenoh-bridge-dds -h`
+- `zenoh-bridge-ros2dds -h`

 The command line arguments overwrite the equivalent keys configured in a configuration file.